Tomas Masiulis

-Tomas Masiulis (born September 19, 1975) is a retired Lithuanian professional basketball player and coach.
+Tomas Masiulis (born September 19, 1975) is a Lithuanian professional basketball coach and former player who is current the head coach for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 During his playing career, at a height of 2.05 m (6'8 ") tall, he played at the power forward position.
-During his coaching career, he was the head coach of Žalgiris-2.
-He is currently the assistant basketball coach of FC Barcelona.

 Professional playing career

 Masiulis started his club playing career with Statyba Jonava, in the Lithuanian Second Division (LKAL).
 After a year, he moved to Žalgiris Kaunas, of the Lithuanian First Division (LKL), where he played until mid-2002.
 Later, he moved to the Italian League club Montepaschi Siena.

 After finishing the season with that club, he moved to the Polish League club Asseco Prokom Gdynia.
 At the end of the 2007–2008 season, after that club changed owners, and Masiulis.
 After he was released, he seriously considered retiring.
 However, after some of Žalgiris Kaunas' players sustained injuries, Masiulis joined Žalgiris Kaunas again.
 His contract with Žalgiris Kaunas, which ended on December 16, 2008, was not extended, so Masiulis then signed a contract with Aisčiai Kaunas, on December 17, 2008.
 After the New Year, he extended the contract through the end of the season.